eniklas/gamatrix/README.md

 ### Server mode

 If you use the `-s` option or set `mode: server` in the [config file](#configuration), a Flask web server is started and runs until the script is killed.
 This serves a web page with a check box for all users defined in the config file; users can select who they want to compare and a table is generated for the matching games.
+There is also a game grid layout that shows all games with color-coded cells indicating who owns which games.

+Server mode is the intended use case, and supports all options, unlike CLI mode, which may not.

 ## <a name="configuration"></a>Configuration